sematext/solr-researcher/relaxer/README.md

 2. **"bee gees greatest hits video"** (include quotes) – Amazon will show that there were no results and will offer 4 alternative searches, each without just 2 words.
 Relaxer would again offer the query without quotes (which probably makes more sense in this case than Amazon's suggestions which all exclude word 'video', since non-quoted query really returns a product which user was searching for)
 3. **bee gees greatest hits video** (without quotes) – Amazon shows 1 result and 4 suggestions, each excluding 2 words from initial query.
 Relaxer's current heuristics would produce queries which omit just one word.
 So, Relaxer would return the only result which matches original query and also suggest query 'bee gees greatest hits' (without quotes) as the best alternative, since it returns the most results.

-Relaxer comes with three heuristic algorithms out of the box (RemoveAllQuotes and RemoveOneTokenFromPhrase for phrase queries and RemoveOneTerm for queries without quotes).
-It can also be easily customized by writing implementations of one specific interface: QueryRelaxerHeuristic.
+Relaxer comes with three heuristic algorithms out of the box (`RemoveAllQuotes` and `RemoveOneTokenFromPhrase` for phrase queries and `RemoveOneTerm` for queries without quotes).
+It can also be easily customized by writing implementations of one specific interface: `QueryRelaxerHeuristic`.

 ### How does it work?
 Relaxer processes each query in 2 steps:

 1. Fixing of common language-specific misspellings – in case a client's query returned too few results, and Relaxer's property commonMisspellingsFile is defined in the configuration file (solrconfig.xml), Relaxer will first check if there are any common language misspellings.
 If there are, Relaxer will fix them according to the definition in the file and will use the corrected query from here on.
 If such query returns the satisfying number of results, that query and its results will be returned to the client application.
 Otherwise, Relaxer goes to step 2.
 2. Correcting query based on different heuristic methods.
 It differentiates between phrase and regular queries (without quotes) and uses different sets of heuristics for each of these types.
-Everything needed for its work is defined in solrconfig.xml.
+Everything needed for its work is defined in `solrconfig.xml`.
 See later sections for details about heuristic methods and configuration.

 ### Deployment
-Relaxer is packaged in two jar files (you can find them in zip package in directories /relaxer/target and /relaxer/target/dependencies).
-These files must be copied to the lib/ directory under SOLR_HOME in the Solr installation.
-Also, Relaxer component should be defined in solrconfig.xml, as show in the example below:
+Relaxer is packaged in two jar files (you can find them in zip package in directories `/relaxer/target` and `/relaxer/target/dependencies`).
+These files must be copied to the `lib/` directory under SOLR_HOME in the Solr installation.
+Also, Relaxer component should be defined in `solrconfig.xml`, as show in the example below:

 ```xml
 <searchComponent name="relaxerComponent"